AfnanSSa/Linux-Commands/grep/grep.md

 `-v`: selects non-matching lines.

-`-E`: interprets the pattern as an extended regular expression (ERE).
+`-E`: interpretes the pattern as an extended regular expression (ERE).

+`-e`: specifies a pattern explicitly.